alirze98/react-weather/README.md

 ## Features
-.simple design
+- simple design
-.multiple units
+- multiple units
-.works with any city in the world
+- works with any city in the world
-.different background for cold and warm temp.
+- different background for cold and warm temp.